crcn/catchall/README.md

 ### Motivation

-- Better alternative to `window.onerror`.
-Actually catches *all* exceptions thrown in JavaScript.
+- Catches *all* exceptions thrown in JavaScript.
 - Catch errors where they originate from.
-- Ability to send errors to a server while alpha testing.
+- Ability to send errors to a server while **alpha testing**.
 - Insipired by [proxino](https://www.proxino.com/).

 ### Features